 To meet the interoperability requirements, Event-based Infrastructure has been designed as a service-enabled system.
-Web Services enables the interoperability between different software applications running on different platforms [136].
+Web Services enables the interoperability between different software applications running on different platforms [124].
 Web Services have an interface which is described in a machine-processable format, and Web Services support interoperable machine to machine interaction over a network.
-Web Services are defined in a language called Web Services Description Language (WSDL) [137].
+Web Services are defined in a language called Web Services Description Language (WSDL) [125].
 The clients can communicate with a web service by exchanging messages in SOAP (Simple Object Access Protocol) format.
-SOAP [138] is a platform and language independent communication protocol for exchanging information in distributed environment.
+SOAP [126] is a platform and language independent communication protocol for exchanging information in distributed environment.
 SOAP is an XML based protocol, and consists of three parts the envelope, the encoding rules, and the Remote Procedure Call (RPC) convention.
-SOAP can be used in any combination of with some other protocols such as HTTP [139], FTP [140] etc. WSDL is specified in XML, and it is used for describing and locating Web Services.
+SOAP can be used in any combination of with some other protocols such as HTTP [127], FTP [128] etc. WSDL is specified in XML, and it is used for describing and locating Web Services.
 WSDL uses four major elements to define Web Services:

-- portType: Specfies the operations performed by the web service. - message: Message defines the data elements of an operation. - types: Types element defines the data types used by the web service.

-• binding: Binding specifies concrete protocol and data format specifications for the operations and messages defined by a particular portType.
+- portType: Specfies the operations performed by the web service. - message: Message defines the data elements of an operation. - types: Types element defines the data types used by the web service. - binding: Binding specifies concrete protocol and data format specifications for the operations and messages defined by a particular portType.

-As a summary, our Event-based Infrastructure supports: (1) Representation of data and metadata coming from various sources as events; (2) Tracking changes to data and metadata; (3) Supporting the extraction and collection of metadata and documents into a central repository from various sources such as online collaboration tools, peer to peer system, social bookmarking websites, academic search engines (Google Scholar (GS) [141] and Windows Live Academic (WLA) [142]), scientific databases, journal and conference content management systems.
-So, it is inevitable to have an Event-based Infrastructure to support and represent those multiple sources of metadata information for digital entities in a collaborative environment; (4) Supporting unification and federation of major annotation tools.
-It also provides services to upload data and metadata from a specified repository to annotation tools; (5) Supporting sharing, modifying, and collaboratively tagging of DEs; (6) Supporting the communication of annotation tools with each other via Web Service technology; (7) Providing comprehensive metadata support to be able to represent the whole metadata of a scholarly publication; (8) Optimistic replication approach to ensure eventual consistency between replicas as explained in detail in CHAPTER 4; and (9) Supporting flexibility to maintaining all versions of DEs and ability to rollback to any version by undoing the related events.
+As a summary, our Event-based Infrastructure supports: (1) Representation of data and metadata coming from various sources as events; (2) Tracking changes to data and metadata; (3) Supporting the extraction and collection of metadata and documents into a central repository from various sources such as online collaboration tools, peer to peer system, social bookmarking websites, academic search engines (Google Scholar (GS) [129] and Windows Live Academic (WLA) [130]), scientific databases, and journal and conference content management systems and manual entry.
+So, it is inevitable to have an event-based model to support and represent those multiple sources of metadata information for digital entities in a collaborative environment; (4) Providing services to upload data and metadata from a specified repository to annotation tools; (5) Supporting sharing, modifying, collaboratively tagging of DEs; (6) Supporting the communication of annotation tools with eah other via Web Service; (7) Providing comprehensive metadata support to be able to represent the whole metadata of a scholarly publication; (8) Pull and push based consistency maintenance as explained in detail in CHAPTER 4; and (9) Supporting flexibility to maintaining all versions of DEs and ability to rollback to any version by undoing the related events.